 4 Days in Reno Tahoe Itinerary

-As you arrive in the Reno Tahoe area, you’ll most likely fly into Reno (RNO) or be driving from the San Francisco Bay Area.
+As you arrive in the Reno-Tahoe airport or general area, you’ll most likely fly into Reno (RNO) or be driving from the San Francisco Bay Area.
 Either way, you’ll do some quick sightseeing in downtown Reno, driving under the Reno Arch and checking out the facades of some of the famous vintage casinos.
 But then you head south and start your awesome vacation.

 Walk Through the Historic Neighborhood